-- possession of the designated goods, or goods that are similar to the designated goods or services, affixed with the registered trademark or a trademark similar thereto on the goods or their packaging for the purpose of assignment, delivery or export; and - manufacture, assignment, delivery or importation of products to be used exclusively for the manufacturing of products indicating the registered trademark or a trademark similar thereto.
+- the possession of the designated goods, or goods similar to the designated goods or services, affixed with the registered trademark or a trademark similar thereto on the goods or their packaging for the purpose of assignment, delivery or export; and - the manufacture, assignment, delivery or importation, as a business, of products to be used exclusively for the manufacturing of products indicating the registered trademark or a trademark similar thereto.

-Where infringement occurs, the owner of the registered trademark (or its registered exclusive licensee) may enforce its rights by filing a trademark infringement suit in a district court.
-Alternative dispute resolution before certain private entities, such as the Japan Intellectual Property Arbitration Centre, may be considered.
+Where infringement occurs, the owner of the registered trademark (or its registered exclusive licensee) may enforce its rights by filing a trademark infringement suit in district court.
+Alternative dispute resolution before certain private entities, such as the Japan Intellectual Property Arbitration Centre, may also be considered.

-The remedies for trademark infringement available under the Trademark Law are outlined below.
+Remedies for trademark infringement available under the Trademark Law are outlined below.

-Civil remedies: The plaintiff may seek an injunction against an infringing party (or a party that is highly likely to infringe the trademark right) which acts with or without negligence or wilfulness.
+Civil remedies: The plaintiff may seek an injunction against an infringing party (or a party that is highly likely to infringe) which acts with or without negligence or wilfulness.
 Together with an injunction, the plaintiff may seek an order for destruction of the infringing goods and removal of the facilities used to commit the infringement, as well as other measures necessary to prevent the infringement.

-The plaintiff may also seek a preliminary injunction to prevent infringement.
-To obtain a preliminary injunction, the plaintiff must show irreparable harm due to the infringement; the court sometimes requires that a bond be posted.
+The plaintiff may also seek a preliminary injunction.
+To obtain this, the plaintiff must show irreparable harm due to the infringement; courts sometimes require that a bond be posted.